vulcanlink/chainlink-elastos-guide/README.md

 #### ETH_URL
 Read below if you need info on running your Ethereum Sidechain.

 If you are running the ELASTOS Helm chart in your K8s cluster you can use `ws://elastos-geth.default.svc.cluster.local:20635`.
-For the testing purposes, you can also use our public endpoint `ws://testelaeth.vulcan.link/ws`.
+For testing purposes, you can also use our public endpoint `ws://testelaeth.vulcan.link/ws`.

 #### LINK_CONTRACT_ADDRESS
 Currently there is no mainnet LINK token contract.